MrPixle2022/Documentaion/mongo/update records.md

 |$pull|removes elements from an array|{$pull: {arr:val}}|

 > [!IMPORTANT]
-> to edit all records that meets the query use `updateMany` it takes the same params and applies for all.
+> to edit all documentss that meets the query use `updateMany` it takes the same params and applies for all.